antoningr/Airflow_process_web_log/README.md

 ## Files
-process_web_log.py: Contains the DAG definition and task configurations.
+- dags/process_web_log.py: Contains the DAG definition and task configurations.
+- the_logs/log.txt: Contains the web server log file.
+- the_logs/extracted_data.txt: Contains the extracted data from the web server log file.
+- the_logs/transformed_data.txt: Contains the transformed data from the web server log file.
+- the_logs/weblog.tar: Contains the archived data from the web server log file.
+- docker-compose.yaml: Contains the Docker Compose configuration for running Airflow.
+- README.md: Contains the project overview, workflow tasks, and execution instructions.

 ## Usage
 1. Install Apache Airflow.